alfredkoncsag/laravel-envoy-deployment-bitbucket-pipelines/README.md

 # Laravel Continuous Integration & Delivery with Bitbucket Pipelines

-Continuous Integration & Delivery solution for a Laravel PHP Application using Bitbucket Pipelines.
+Continuous Integration & Deployment solution for a Laravel PHP Application using Bitbucket Pipelines.

 This repository includes: